Multivariate response and parsimony for Gaussian cluster-weighted models: Introduction

-Some popular mixture-based methodologies that deal with regression data are finite mixtures of regression \citep[FMR;][]{desarbo1988}, and finite mixtures of regression with concomitant variables \citep[FMRC;][]{wedel2002}, supported by the {\tt flexmix} \citep{leisch2004, flexmix} package for {\tt R}.
+Some popular mixture-based methodologies that deal with regression data are finite mixtures of regression \citep[FMR;][]{desarbo1988} and finite mixtures of regression with concomitant variables \citep[FMRC;][]{wedel2002}, supported by the {\tt flexmix} \citep{leisch2004, flexmix} package for {\sf R}.
 FMR only model the distribution of the response given the covariates, whereas FMRC also model the mixing weights of the components as a multinomial logistic model of some concomitant variables (which are often the covariate variables).
 However, these methodologies do not explicitly use the distribution of the covariates for clustering, i.e., the assignment of data points to clusters does not directly utilize any information from the distribution of the covariates.
+Recently, finite mixtures of seemingly unrelated linear regressions have also been proposed \citep{galimberti2015}.

-A flexible framework for density estimation and clustering of data with local functional dependencies is represented by the cluster-weighted model \citep[CWM;][]{Gers:Nonl:1997}, also called the saturated mixture regression model by \citet{wedel2002}. \citet{ingrassia2012} investigated CWMs in a general statistical mixture framework.
-The same paper presented theoretical and numerical properties, and discussed the performance of the model under both Gaussian and $t$ distributional assumptions \citep[see also][]{Ingr:Mino:Punz:Mode:2014}.
+A flexible framework for density estimation and clustering of data with local functional dependencies is represented by the cluster-weighted model \citep[CWM;][]{Gers:Nonl:1997}, also called the saturated mixture regression model by \citet{wedel2002}.
+CWMs were first investigated in a general statistical mixture framework by \citet{ingrassia2012}.
+The same paper presented theoretical and numerical properties, and discussed the performance of the model under both Gaussian and $t$-distributional assumptions \citep[see also][]{Ingr:Mino:Punz:Mode:2014}.
 As opposed to FMR and FMRC, CWMs allow for \textit{assignment dependence} \citep[cf.][]{Henn:Iden:2000}, i.e., the assignment of an observation to a cluster is also dependent on the distribution of the covariates.
-In such models, the component covariates' distributions can be distinct.
-Some extensions of this methodology have previously dealt with non-linear local relationships \citep{Punz:Flex:2012}, high dimensional covariates \citep{Sube:Punz:Ingr:McNi:Clus:2013}, and various response types \citep{Ingr:Punz:Vitt:TheG:2014}.
+In such models, the component covariate distributions can be distinct; for a discussion about the difference between FMR, FMRC, and CWMs from a geometrical point of view, see \citet{Ingr:Punz:Deci:2016}.
+Some extensions of this methodology have dealt with non-linear local relationships \citep{Punz:Flex:2014}, high dimensional covariates \citep{Sube:Punz:Ingr:McNi:Clus:2013,Sube:Punz:Ingr:McNi:Clus:2015}, and various response types \citep{Ingr:Punz:Vitt:TheG:2014,Punz:Ingr:OnTh:2013,Punz:Ingr:Clus:2015}.